Everything I know about Deep Learning (III)

 In the first part of this series, we used this perspective to frame machine learning as a function approximation problem: suppose you have some collection of input-output pairs ${(x_i,y_i)}$ and you want to construct a function $f$ (the “model”) such that

-for each $i$.
+\[f(x_i) \approx y_i\]for each $i$.
 We can make the $\approx$ more precise by choosing a “loss function”, that is, a way to measure how wrong our function is on the given set of inputs.
 For example, when the $y_i$ are real numbers, we might choose the mean squared error

-\[\mathcal{L}_{MSE}(f; x,y) = \frac{1}{N} \sum_{i=1}^{N} (y_i - f(x_i))^2\]
+\[\mathcal{L}_{MSE}(f; x,y) = \frac{1}{N} \sum_{i=1}^{N} (y_i - f(x_i))^2\](and we saw that in this case, the mean squared error emerges naturally from the assumption that the errors of the model follow a Gaussian distribution.)

 Often the implicit assumption in this setup is that the $x_i$ and $y_i$ are samples drawn from some spaces $X$ and $Y$, and that there is some unknown, perfect function $g$ that actually satisfies $g(x) = y$.
 For example, $X$ might be the space of all 128x128 pixel color images, and $Y$ might be the labels “contains a cat” and “does not contain a cat”.
 Then the function $g$ identifies whether a given image in $X$ contains a cat or not.